 Disconnect Strava from inside the app.
 This revokes the OAuth token and triggers immediate deletion of your Strava-sourced data: activities and their streams, lap splits, per-activity derived metrics (TSS, intensity factor, drift), and threshold suggestions.
 Athlete-level threshold values you've set yourself (FTP, threshold HR, etc.) are kept so they're still available if you reconnect later.

 Disconnect Oura from inside the app.
-This revokes the Oura OAuth token and stops future sync.
-Historical Oura data remains until you request its deletion.
+This revokes the Oura OAuth token and triggers immediate deletion of your Oura-sourced data: sleep sessions and daily readiness records.

 Request a copy of your data by emailing privacy@whyamislow.com.
 We'll respond as soon as practicable.